New Jersey Slip and Fall Lawyers

 Why Do I Need an Attorney for a Slip & Fall Injury Claim?

 When you are injured from a slip and fall accident, you may not realize you have any rights to compensation for your injuries.
 For slip and fall accidents in New Jersey, there is a two-year statute of limitations to file a claim.
-Even if you are not sure about who is responsible for your injuries and pain and suffering, it is best to consult with our slip and fall attorneys and let us explore all your options.
+Even if you are not sure about who is responsible for your injuries and pain and suffering, it is best to consult with our slip and fall attorneys in NJ and let us explore all your options.

 In establishing liability for your slip and fall injuries, you will need to prove the following: